About TAB

 Eric Hetherington

-When Paul Bolin and I began talking about creating of an online audio site together, we settled very quickly on the idea that we would only build something we would value and want to read ourselves.
+When I began talking with Paul Bolin about creating an online audio site, I settled very quickly on the idea that I would only build something I would value and want to read myself.
 Thus, while The Audio Beat will cover the entire spectrum of audio products, we will have no quota for the types of products we review or their cost.
 You will read about what interests us most -- great speakers, electronics and source components, along with the music we listen to and cherish.
 Paul put it well in one of his e-mail messages to me.

 As much as is humanly possible, the publication should endeavor to speak with one editorial voice.
 I mean this not in terms of an unbendable orthodoxy or the squelching of dissenting opinions, but in terms of what is important to us and what is most desirable in the performance of components and systems.